seaweediman/tp/docs/DeveloperGuide.md

    Expected: no interview added, invalid duration error message shown in feedback box.<br>
    vii.
 Other incorrect add interview commands to try: `add_i position=<POSITION>...` where POSITION does not already exist in HR Manager, `add_i ... date=<DATE>` where `DATE` is not a valid day in DD/MM/YYYY form, or any other combination of invalid fields in any form.<br>
-   Expected: no interview added, error message of the first encountered invalid field shown in feedback box.<br>
+   Expected: no interview added, error message corresponding to the first encountered invalid field shown in feedback box.<br>

 ####List All Interviews